carshair/hiring-backend-assessment/README.md

 2. Bring up express server in development mode

     ```bash
+    # In a separate terminal session
+    yarn dev
     # Exposes express app on port 8889
-    yarn dev
     ```